tmgthb/Autonomous-Agents/README.md

 [Learning to Reason and Navigate: Parameter Efficient Action Planning with Large Language Models](http://arxiv.org/abs/2505.07500v1)

-- PEAP-LLM (Parameter Efficient Action Planner using Large Language Models): introduces a novel parameter-efficient action planner for embodied agents, consisting of an LLM goal planner (LGP) that extracts task goals and a LoRA action planner (LAP) that generates single-step instructions using a fine-tuned LLM.
+- PEAP-LLM (Parameter Efficient Action Planner using LLMs): introduces a novel parameter-efficient action planner for embodied agents, consisting of an LLM goal planner (LGP) that extracts task goals and a LoRA action planner (LAP) that generates single-step instructions using a fine-tuned LLM.
 - The framework utilizes a Base LLM for goal planning and a Fine-tuned LLM for action planning, with fine-tuning performed via supervised fine-tuning (SFT) and direct preference optimization (DPO) using specific datasets.
 - PEAP-LLM integrates with a Policy Model that predicts the next action based on high-level instructions, generated single-step instructions, and visual observations processed by Object Retrieval and State Text Generator components.